waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Debugging Principles & Lessons
 - **Scientific Method:** Use a scientific approach: form a hypothesis, create a minimal test case, and incrementally build up complexity.
 - **Trust In-Game Evidence:** Direct, in-game evidence must always be trusted over personal assumptions or even system feedback if the feedback contradicts observable game physics.
 - **Avoid Confirmation Bias:** Actively try to disprove my own assumptions.
-My recent hallucination on Victory Road 3F (thinking I was at a dead end when I wasn't) is a key lesson.
-I concluded I was stuck based on my pathfinder's failure without fully investigating *why* it failed, which was due to my misunderstanding of the platform's elevation.
+My recent hallucination on Victory Road 3F (thinking I was on a high platform when I was actually on the ground below) is a critical lesson in trusting system feedback and re-evaluating my own perception when faced with a contradiction.

 # IV.
 Current Plans & Tasks
 ## A. Current Plan: Navigate Victory Road 3F
-My immediate goal is to get off this isolated western platform and explore the main area of the floor.
+My immediate goal is to navigate the ground level of this floor to reach the eastern side.
-**Hypothesis:** The 'steps' tile at (2, 10) is the only way down to the lower level of this platform.
 **Execution Plan:**
-1. Navigate to the steps at (2, 10).
-2. Descend the steps to the lower ground level.
-3. Explore the newly accessible area and find a path to the eastern side of the map, targeting the unvisited warp at (27, 9).
+1. Navigate to the unvisited warp at (27, 9), which is the likely path forward.

 ## B. Archived Plans
-- **Victory Road 2F Western Boulder Puzzle:** Completed.
-- **Victory Road 2F Boulder at (6, 6):** Confirmed impossible to solve from the eastern side.
-- **Victory Road 2F Eastern Path:** Invalidated as a dead end.
 - **Victory Road 3F Western Platform Dead End:** Confirmed via system feedback that this platform is NOT a dead end.
-My previous conclusions were hallucinations based on a misunderstanding of elevation and my pathfinder's limitations.
+My previous conclusions were hallucinations based on a fundamental misunderstanding of the map's elevation.
 - **Victory Road 3F Boulder Switch Test:** Confirmed that the player cannot activate a boulder switch without a boulder.